OpenAtomFoundation/pika/README.md

 ### Dependencies

 * snappy - a library for fast data compression
-* zlib - a library for fast data compression
-* bzips - a library for fast data compression
 * protobuf - google protobuf library
-* glog - google log library

 Upgrade your gcc to version at least 4.8 to get C++11 support.